 Article 2 of 7

-Samsung is a dominant force in TVs, with its range of LCD and QLED sets commanding attention with cutting-edge technology and intriguing designs.
-We take a look at what its 2018 range has to offer, to help you decide which set to buy.
+Samsung is a dominant force in TVs, and its range of LCD and QLED sets command attention with cutting-edge technology and intriguing designs.
+We take a look at what its latest ranges have to offer, to help you decide which set to buy.

-When in ambient mode your TV screen will copy the wall behind it whether it's mounted or not, though the effect will better if you have your TV on the wall.
+When in ambient mode, your TV screen will copy the wall behind it - whether or not the TV is mounted - although the effect will be better if you have your TV on the wall.
 Wallpaper, brickwork, paint, wood - just about any surface can be displayed on the screen.

-First you take a picture of your wall and send that to your TV.
-The screen can then mimic your decor, adjusting for the pattern, colour and brightness.
-This technology, coupled with the new invisible connection and the ever-shrinking bezels, means Samsung TVs can go unnoticed when they aren't turned on.
+First, you take a picture of your wall and send that to your TV.
+The screen can then mimic your decor, adjusting to the pattern, colour and brightness.
+This technology, coupled with the new invisible connection and ever-shrinking bezels, means Samsung TVs can go unnoticed when they aren't turned on.